haraldvinje/next-tailwind-baseline/README.md

 # Next.js with TypeScript and TailwindCSS

 This is a basic Next.js project with TypeScript and TailwindCSS using bun as a runtime.
+[Bun](https://bun.sh/) is early in its development and is not yet ready for production use.

 ## Develop

+Install [Bun](https://github.com/oven-sh/bun#install).
 To install and prepare repo:

 ```bash
 bun install